 Over the years we’ve had some memorable moments, with each and every individual having a story to tell; whether they are competitors or marshals, or were just making the tea, the event has had a positive impact on their lives in some way.

 And with any ‘extreme sport’ there will always be the odd incident, and the ‘Sevens is no exception, with Ysbyty Gwynedd enjoying its fair share of limping or stretcher borne victims of the mountain.
 There have been some cracking injuries (literally) and even exciting helicopter rescues, but thankfully nothing that those involved haven’t been able to smile some time later, albeit quite some time for one or two!

 Over the years new categories have been introduced to make the event more inclusive, with female and mixed categories and the most recently introduced category is the Super Veterans category, where every team member must be 50 years of age or older.
 It is remarkable to note that there are a number of competitors who competed in the very first race in 1974 and who still continue to compete!

 So where are we now and where do we go from here?
 Well we’re still going strong with the event’s popularity seeming to remain as high as ever.
 It doesn’t get any easier to organise, with limited money (we are funded entirely from entry fees) and the event is organised entirely by a band of volunteers made up of serving and retired North Wales Police officers and staff.
 Getting new volunteers and marshals is like pulling teeth and we rely on the same bunch of hardy stalwarts’ year in year out, and we are eternally grateful to each and every one of you.

-This year, 2022, we are back after a Covid induced break and its also the Platinum Jubilee year and so our t shirts etc will reflect this fact!
+Last year, 2022, we were back after a Covid induced break and it was also the Platinum Jubilee year and so our t shirts etc reflected this fact!